-• Seismic retrofit projects (unless combined with eligible capacity enhancements)

-- Grading outside of the roadway ROW not related to a TCE or ROW agreement is generally assumed to be ineligible but can be evaluated by OCTA on a case by case basis but must be tied to the MPAH improvement(s) and not supplant developer (or any other project obligations). - Enhanced landscaping, aesthetics and gateway treatments (landscaping that exceeds that necessary for normal erosion control and ornamental hardscape).
+- Seismic retrofit projects (unless combined with eligible capacity enhancements) - Grading outside of the roadway ROW not related to a TCE or ROW agreement is generally assumed to be ineligible but can be evaluated by OCTA on a case-bycase basis but must be tied to the MPAH improvement(s) and not supplant developer (or any other project obligations). - Enhanced landscaping, aesthetics and gateway treatments (landscaping that exceeds that necessary for normal erosion control and ornamental hardscape). - ROW and/or construction for separated Class I bike facilities, unless a connection into the MPAH roadway is required.